akshay5995/context-switch/content/blog/redux/index.md

 Okay, You don't have to take my word for it.
 Instead, [believe Dan's]('https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367).

-There are _tradeoffs_ in any solution you pick so choose wisely by carefully analysing your use case and list available solutions.
-I always recommend starting with the minimal and moving to something advance when you hit a roadblock.
+There are _tradeoffs_ in any solution you pick so choose wisely by carefully analysing your use case and the list of available solutions.
+I always recommend starting with something minimal and moving to something advanced when you hit a roadblock.

 If you're interested in how redux works under the hood.
 I highly recommend you try implementing Redux from [scratch](https://www.jamasoftware.com/blog/lets-write-redux/).